currys-co-uk/codeceptjs-resemblehelper/README.md

  `tolerance`: Optional.
 When value is present, system sets tolerance for all tests, which does not have it set.
 Set tolerance in tests has always higher priority, than global tolerance in config.

+`skipFailure`: Optional.
+When `true` is set, Resemble helper continue in test run even in the case of detected mismatch and returns warning to console.

+`createDiffInToleranceRange`: Optional, when `true` is set, diff is created only if mismatch is in range of set tolerance (mismatch is not 0 but is less than tolerance).

+`alwaysSaveDiff`: Optional.
+When set as `true` diff image is created in every case.

 ### Usage